divinity76/EasyCrawler/README.md

 # EasyCrawler
 EasyCrawler is a web crawler for EasyList and EasyPrivacy.

-"I sincerely hope you can take over this project which I want to donate to the EasyList maintainers."
+I sincerely hope this project can be merged to https://github.com/easylist/easycrawler